Best Juicy Turkey Meatballs

 Instructions

-• Preheat oven to 450° F. Grease a rimmed baking sheet with canola oil.
+• Preheat oven to 450° F. Grease a rimmed baking sheet with avocado or canola oil.

 • In a large mixing bowl, combine egg, onion, garlic, Panko breadcrumbs, Parmesan cheese, ketchup, Worcestershire sauce, Italian seasoning, garlic powder, salt and pepper.
 Stir with a fork to mix.